luau-lang/luau/docs/syntax.md

 As noted above, Luau implements support for hexadecimal (`\0x`), Unicode (`\u`) and `\z` escapes for string literals.
 This syntax follows [Lua 5.3 syntax](https://www.lua.org/manual/5.3/manual.html#3.1):

-- `\0xAB` inserts a character with the code 0xAB into the string
+- `\xAB` inserts a character with the code 0xAB into the string
 - `\u{ABC}` inserts a UTF8 byte sequence that encodes U+0ABC character into the string (note that braces are mandatory)
 - `\z` at the end of the line inside a string literal ignores all following whitespace including newlines, which can be helpful for breaking long literals into multiple lines.